 So when I was invited to enter the heady world of luxury fashion, I promised it would just be an interesting diversion for 6 months or so.

-Luxury fashion opened my eyes to the challenges and complexity of creating hardware, jewellery, accessories for a retail scenario and the costs associated with their failure.
+Luxury fashion opened my eyes to the challenges and complexity of creating hardware, jewellery, accessories for a retail scenario and notably the costs associated with their failure.
 My unique background has given me an endlessly fresh approach to solving these issues.

 As you might have guessed, my childhood was spent mending, breaking, creating and exploring things.
 Understanding how they work and discovering new ways of putting them back together again.
 An enthusiasm tempered by my father’s oft-repeated advice to “measure twice, cut once”.

 It was advice that stuck.
 Advice that guided me along a unique career path.
-Advice I’m hoping to pass on to my own son.